uzumstanley/uzumstanley/README.md

 > Building systems that learn from data and improve the world.

 </div>
 Hi there!
-I’m Stanley Ekene Uzum — a passionate Data Scientist and ML/MLOps Engineer based in London.
-I thrive at the intersection of machine learning, data engineering, and intelligent systems.
-With a strong focus on real-world impact, I’ve built end-to-end solutions for traffic prediction, global energy analysis, and AI applications.
+I’m Stanley Ekene Uzum — a passionate Data Scientist, AI and ML/MLOps Engineer based in London.
+I thrive at the intersection of machine learning, data engineering, and artificial intelligent systems.
+With a strong focus on real-world impact, I’ve built end-to-end solutions for traffic prediction, global energy analysis, ML systems , Data Engineering and AI applications.

 ## 💻 **Key Technologies**